 Malcolm and his wife Emly are the parents of six children.

-Vice President Research, Co-founder, Director
+President Research, Co-founder, Director

 Dr. Ian R. Harvey, Associate Director, Utah Nanofab, Research Associate Professor, Department of Mechanical Engineering